 How to make awesome category pages

 This does mean that every category and tag needs to have some custom written text.
 That’s not hard, but it can be a lot of work.
 Nobody said this was going to be easy.

 Our Yoast SEO plugin helps you with optimizing your category pages: it analyzes your category page content.
 For instance, if there’s enough content on it.
 Moreover, it allows you to change the social details for category pages and provides you a snippet preview.

 Duplicate tags and categories

-A related issue we often see, is sites having duplicate tags and categories.
+A related issue we often see, are sites that have duplicate tags and categories.
 When you have a category “SEO”, like we do here on yoast.com, you shouldn’t have a tag page “SEO” too.
 If you do, which one should Google rank first?

 The same goes for single or plural, an article shouldn’t be in the categories “shirt” and “shirts”.
 Or a post with the tags “WordPress plugin” and “WordPress plugins”.
 One of those shouldn’t exist.
 Pick single or plural and stick with it for all your category and tag terms.